 Understanding your stats is important in growing your show.
 It gives you a glimpse of what works and what doesn't work.
 Trying to grow your show without proper stats is like driving at night without lights; you may or may not get there and you're likely to hit a few things along the way.

 Understanding that, Anchor stats remain a mystery.
-They only offer their version of metrics.
-I wanted to host my podcast on Anchor and have access to IAB 2.0 certified metrics.
-However, Anchor does not offer the ability to add the enclosure tag to make that happen.
+While they are IAB certified, the stats back some incomplete on the dashboard.
+Ir's not very indepth.
+Anchor also does not offer the ability to add the enclosure tag to make that happen.
 This is likely to prevent you from using other services like Podcorn who are also in the advertising game.
 I sent a note to Anchor asking about this and how they compile their metrics and here is the response I received:

 Remember that thing I said about keeping control of your podcast?
 Well it's clear you don't have it with Anchor.

 One of their big selling points is "We do everything for you and get you on to all platforms."
 Don't do that by the way - that's a big mistake.
 It is work you can easily do yourself.
 By letting Anchor do that, you will lose access to valuable stats in the Apple back end, like consumption.
 Yes we are all big on downloads, but it's consumption that really tells the tale of your podcast success.
 After all, what good is a download if no one listens to your show?
 The same goes for Spotify, (who are the owners of Anchor).
 Spotify offers a backend and some interesting metrics you want to keep your eye on.
 Some good news though for Anchor users - they are going to allow you to see the Spotify metrics you could already be seeing, had you submitted your podcast yourself in the first place.
 (Makes sense because Spotify is their parent company, right?)